Bivas-Biswas/postgress-replication-example/README.md

 docker compose up --build  # Rebuild and start the containers
 ```

+it will create 4 containers
+a. pgpool
+b. pg_primary
+c. pg_replica_1
+d. pg_replica_2

 ### How to run the app.js

 ```
 node app.js
 ```

+### Todo:

+have to enable the log in pgpool for each request, like for each request which postress used that kind.